inception-project/inception-external-recommender/README.md

 Afterwards click on the speechbubble-symbol (*Recommendation*) on the left side and choose *Save* to train the recommender.
 Now new predictions will be displayed.

+The contrib models are an example and are intended to be used with INCEpTION, therefore they might not be a 100% fit for you, e.g. `create_prediction`.
+If your project uses a different type system than DKPro, then you can alter the variables in `inception_util.py`.

 ### Jieba Segmenter